xeoncross/conner/README.md

 However, production applications often have to send structured logs (JSON) to collectors so that large volumes of information can be processed while still providing clear traces of individual clients or spans.

-Now that we know how to add to error message strings - how do we also add context values to these error objects like `request-id` or `user-id`?
+Now that we know how to add to error message strings - how do we also add context values to these error objects like the name of the file we tried to read, the HTTP `request-id`, a queue jobs `user-id`?

 In other words, I want the application to both be able to provide detailed text logs as well as detailed structured logs.
 So the "EOF" error encountered in `FooProcessor() -> Request() -> JSON.Decode() -> EOF`